mikeperry-tor/vanguards/README.md

 Tor a GeoIP file, we WARN.
 4. If you disable killing circuits in the rendguard component, we WARN when use counts for rends are exceeded.
+5. If you are using a Tor with [#25573](https://trac.torproject.org/projects/tor/ticket/25573) merged (currently Tor 0.3.5.1+), we WARN upon receipt of any dropped/ignored cell.

 Events that are detected by heuristics that still need tuning are at NOTICE level.
 They may be a bug, a false positive, or an actual attack.
 If in doubt,